bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

     ```

-1. cd nexus-instance/molecule/default
+1. cd nexus-instance/molecule/default/tasks

 1. **RED** --> Test to see if Nexus is installed.
+    1. Create the file **check-if-ssh-is-installed-and-working.yml**

-    1. Add the following code to the end of **verify.yml**.
+    1. Add the following code to the end of **check-if-ssh-is-installed-and-working.yml**.

         **TODO:** Task(s) under construction....

         ```yaml
+         - name: Check that the somefile.conf exists
+           stat:
+             path: "{{ nexus_ssl_dir }}/keystore.jks"
+           register: stat_result

+         - name: Fail If Keystore doesn't exist
+           fail:
+             msg: "SSL has not been configured.
+You don't have a Java Keystore file for the certs."
+           when: not stat_result.stat.exists

+         - name: Check that you can connect (GET) to a page and it returns a status 200
+           uri:
+             url: "{{ 'https://' + hostvars[inventory_hostname]['ansible_default_ipv4']['address'] + ':8443' }}"
+             validate_certs: no
         ```

         The tasks above checks to see if the Nexus server is configured for SSL.